Shirley-Anne Somerville: Member of the Scottish Parliament; 2007-2011

 On 31 August 2007, Stefan Tymkewycz resigned his seat in the Scottish Parliament representing the Lothians region in order to concentrate on serving as a City of Edinburgh councillor.
 Somerville was selected by the SNP to succeed him.
 In the 2011 Scottish Parliament election, she lost her seat.

 Director of Yes Scotland

 On the launch of the cross-party Yes Scotland campaign in 2012, Somerville was announced as its director of communities.
 She later stood as the SNP candidate in the Dunfermline by-election, 24 October 2013, coming second behind Cara Hilton of Scottish Labour.
 She did not return to her position in Yes Scotland after the by-election.
 She campaigned in favour of Scottish independence in the run up to the 2014 referendum.

 Return to Holyrood

 In the Scottish Parliament election of 2016, Somerville again stood in the Dunfermline constituency.
 This time she was successful in securing the seat, defeating Cara Hilton on a majority of 4,558 votes.
+She held the seat by significantly bigger margins in the Scottish Parliament elections of 2021 and 2026.